MertSenozluler/NewsApp/README.md

 # NewsApp

 # This app for example for News.
 Only one admin is available and this admin created as code first.
-# This app for tutorial and fot this i will share admin information to check my application.
+# This app for tutorial and for this i will share admin information to check my application.

 # Username : Admin
 # Password : Admin@12345#